asandan/attendease-api/README.md

 This command launches the PostgreSQL database for AttendEase.

-### 2. Application Setup
+### 3. Application Setup

-Run the following command to start the database in detached mode:
+Run the following command to start the AttendEase application:

 ```bash
 docker-compose -f docker-compose.db.yml up -d